Great British Service

 - Check your stress levels; by staying mentally healthy you will find it a lot easier to maintain good physical health.
 Talk to someone if you are feeling strained.

-- If you have to work at a desk, try dynamic sitting (adjusting your position regularly to keep your spine active) or even give a standing desk a go!
+- If you have to work at a desk, try dynamic sitting with a Bac Posture Cushion (adjusting your position regularly to keep your spine active) or even give a standing desk a go with the Bac Posture Stand!

-- Trigger point massage can help to relieve muscle tension; our AcuBall and Yoga Therapy Balls are perfect for self-massage.
+- Trigger point massage can help to relieve muscle tension; our AcuBall and Yoga Tune Up Therapy Balls are perfect for self-massage.

-- Support yourself during flare ups with a brace – this will help you return to normal activities without straining yourself by moving in awkward ways.
+- Support yourself during flare ups with a Bac back brace with cool pads – this will help you return to normal activities without straining yourself by moving in awkward ways.

 - For pain caused by back injuries, try using cold therapy for the first 48 hours then soothing it with heat therapy.